mlfreeman2/iGadget/README.md

 I got annoyed and wrote a version in PHP with all sorts of fancy things like dragging and dropping to move the boxes around (as faithful a recreation of the original as I felt motivated to do).

+I named it "iGadget" because I just removed "Google" from the original name.

 Over time I've rewritten the front and back ends in various technologies as a learning mechanism and trimmed away functionality I realized I just didn't bother to use.

 This latest version is a single ASP.NET Core 3.1 application.
 It uses Hangfire to run tasks at periodic intervals to populate the page.